Carlson Law Firm clients and Central Texas veterans Sergeant Gilberto Figueroa and Staff Sergeant Charles…

 - Excessive fear or nervousness

 - Unusual behavior such as rocking or sucking

 The Carlson Law Firm Can Help

-Putting your loved one in a nursing home care facility is a major decision to make.
+Putting your loved one in a nursing home care facility can be a difficult decision to make.
 You are trusting someone with your loved one’s life.
-When that trust is broken, it can leave you questioning if you made the right decision.
+When the facility you chose breaks that trust, it can leave you questioning if you made the right decision.
 But it is never your fault.
 You can hold the responsible parties accountable for your loved one’s nursing home abuse and neglect.
 If you want real accountability, contact our expert nursing home abuse and neglect attorneys today.
-The Carlson Law Firm is veteran owned and operated law firm.
+The Carlson Law Firm is a veteran-owned and operated law firm.
 We take the living condition of our veterans seriously.
 We have more than 40 years of experience protecting the rights of those who have suffered from nursing home negligence.
 In addition to our success, our firm has the leading nursing home abuse and neglect attorneys in the country.

 If you believe your loved one is suffering or has suffered from nursing home abuse and neglect, contact our firm today.
 Our team of nursing home abuse experts can help you, and your loved ones get the justice you deserve.